Tapentadol: Pharmacokinetics

 Following oral administration, tapentadol typically provides onset of analgesia within 32 minutes, with effects lasting approximately 4 to 6 hours.
 Approximately 32% of an oral dose of tapentadol escapes first-pass metabolism in the liver, entering systemic circulation to exert pharmacological effects on both the central nervous system (CNS) and peripheral nervous system (PNS).

 The free base conversion factor for tapentadol hydrochloride is 0.86.
 Food intake has a minor impact on the drug's peak plasma concentration: increasing it by approximately 8% for immediate-release (IR) and 18% for extended-release (ER) formulations.
 These differences are not clinically significant, and tapentadol may be taken with or without food.

 Tapentadol displays dose-dependent plasma concentrations; however, higher doses (e.g., 250 mg) may produce disproportionately elevated Cmax values relative to lower doses, suggesting non-linear pharmacokinetics at higher concentrations.

 In receptor binding studies, tapentadol demonstrated a Ki of 60 nM for cloned human μ-opioid receptors, with strong agonist activity comparable to morphine, as measured by [35S]GTPγS binding assays.
 Its inhibitory effect on norepinephrine reuptake (Ki = 480 nM) complements its opioid activity, while its weak serotonergic effects distinguish it from dual-acting agents like tramadol.
 In vitro studies using human tissue indicate that tapentadol has approximately one-third the binding affinity of morphine for the human μ-opioid receptor, reflecting its comparatively lower opioid potency.
 Nonetheless, it retains clinically meaningful opioid activity, contributing to its analgesic effects.

-Commercial formulations contain only the (R,R)-stereoisomer, which is the weakest in terms of opioid receptor activation.
+Commercial formulations contain only the (R,R)-stereoisomer.
 Drugs with high MOR affinity, such as tapentadol, carry an abuse potential comparable to other strong opioids like morphine, oxycodone, and hydromorphone.